 Before televoting, the only votes that mattered were the jury votes.
 This meant that people at home had no say, they could only watch specifically selected people from their country pick winners.
 In 1997 though that all changed as televoting was rolled out to 5 countries.
 Televoting makes the audience more involved in the process and gives them a personal stake in the outcome.
 With increasing phone and internet capabilities this system has been a smash success and all countries except San Marino use televoting as part of their voting consideration – some countries have even dabbled around with only using televoting!

 Eurovision was stuck in its 3 hour time slot but after the fall of the USSR, there were just more countries than ever before that wanted to participate in Eurovision.
-24 countries were basically the most participants that could be reasonably accommodated in to the show so many countries were sidelined and your participation wasn’t guaranteed unless you ranked in the top 10 in the previous years show.
+24 countries were basically the most participants that could be reasonably accommodated in to a one night show so many countries were sidelined and your participation wasn’t guaranteed unless you ranked in the top 10 in the previous years show.
 In 2004 though, everything changed when the semi final was introduced.
 Two semi finals would be filtered down to one big finale allowing for double the countries and allowing every country a chance to preform every year!
 What a great move to bring more voices in to the contest.

 I can’t confirm this because no one else seems to have ever written about it but in years prior 2000, every Eurovision venue had less than 4,000 capacity.
 Now a days we know that Eurovision venues ask for at least double that size.
-Supersized venues or even, in many cases, venues that were created just for the contest for the contests in Tallinn 2002 or Baku 2012 change the mood for artists and attendees but also give more space for camera, pyro, and big dance numbers.
+Supersized venues or even, in many cases, venues that were created just for the contest for the contests as in Tallinn 2002 or Baku 2012 change the mood for artists and attendees but also give more space for camera, pyro, and big dance numbers.

 And So Much More…